-This warm and cozy hot buttered rum is just what you need on a cold winter's night.
-Made with rum, butter, spices and ice cream.
+Sipping on this cozy hot buttered rum is just what you need on a cold winter's night.
+Made with rum, butter, spices, and ice cream.

 If we ever needed a good drink to close out a year, now is the time.
 That's why this week, I bring you the Hot Buttered Rum.
 Warm, indulgent, and boozy, this is what we need as we cope with the tragedy this year has brought upon the world, and we look forward to better days ahead.